Fusenheizi/multi-band-integrator/README.md

-# Multi-band Integrator Plugin
+# Multi-Band Integrator

-This Open-Ephys plugin allows the user to mix, weight, and apply a rolling average to bandwidths of interest on a single channel.
+This Open Ephys GUI plugin allows the user to mix, weight, and apply a rolling average to bandwidths of interest on a single channel.
 Its output can be thought of as a real-time power signal for waveforms with complex but well-specified frequency components.
-It can be paired with the crossing detector plugin to trigger events when the output power reaches a threshold to trigger events based on waveforms of interest.
+It can be paired with the crossing detector plugin to trigger events when the output power reaches a threshold, to trigger events based on waveforms of interest.

-It was originally developed to detect absence-like seizures in mice in real time based on their spectral properties as described in Sorokin et al, 2016.
+It was originally developed by Michelle Fogerson in the Huguenard Lab at Stanford to detect absence-like seizures in mice in real time based on their spectral properties [(Sorokin et al., 2016)](https://www.sciencedirect.com/science/article/abs/pii/S0928425717300372).

 ## Settings
 Users can specify